Blonde Ice: Plot

-At the victory party where Stanley celebrates his election victory, he also announces that he is going to marry Claire.
-Les leaves in consternation.
-He is home alone, having a drink, when Claire walks in and tells him she really loves him.
-He calls her poison.
-She puts her arms around him and at that moment Stanley walks in.
-He has come to break off their engagement and nothing Claire can say will dissuade him.

-Claire murders Stanley with a knife and when Les walks in, he picks up the knife, making it easy for her to pin the murder on him.
-The police come and arrest Les but Dr. Kippinger is certain the real murderer is Claire.
-He confronts her at her newspaper office and discovers that she has written a confession about the murders of Carl, Blackie and Stanley.
-Claire tries to shoot Dr. Kippinger but misses and as she and Al grapple for the gun she is fatally wounded.

-In the final scene, a bunch of people come into the office and look down at the body.
-Les leaves last, shutting the door behind him.
+When Stanley celebrates his election victory, he announces that he is going to marry Claire.
+Les leaves the party in consternation; he is home alone, having a drink, when Claire enters and tells him she really loves him.
+At that moment Stanley walks in.
+Nothing Claire can say will dissuade him from breaking the engagement, so Claire murders Stanley with a knife.
+Les enters and picks up the knife, making it easy for her to pin the murder on him.
+The police arrest Les, but Dr. Kippinger is certain the real murderer is Claire.
+He confronts her at her newspaper office, and she calmly confesses to the murders of Carl, Blackie, and Stanley.
+Claire tries to shoot Kippinger but she grapples for the gun and is fatally wounded.
+Coworkers look down at the body.
+Les, leaving last, remarks she wasn't even a good reporter, and shuts the door behind him.